availproject/avail/avail-go/README.md

 # Avail Go SDK documentation / examples

+We are using [avail-go-sdk](https://github.com/availproject/avail-go-sdk) for running the examples

 ## Running Examples in the Docs Directory

 To run the examples provided in the `/examples` directory, follow these steps: